Azure/Azure-Migration-Guidance/README.md

 # Azure Migration Guidance

-This repo is created to provide guidance to Azure customers to migrat their resources from one Azure region to another.
+This repo is created to provide guidance to Azure customers to migrate their resources from one Azure region to another.

 If you have any feedback or would like to guidance about additional services, please file an issue in this repo.